- On the Cover

 In 1868 a gang of British sailors and locals uprooted a statue on Easter Island.
 That figure – one of the finest of its kind ever carved – is now among the British Museum’s best known artefacts.
 Our exclusive report describes new digital surveys of the carving, and the story they reveal:

 In a little known incident in 1964, archaeologists were presented with the remains of Anne Mowbray, Duchess of York.
-The child bride of one of the “Princes in the Tower”, Anne gave the 20th century media a story to match the discovery of Richard III – and science the rare opportunity to examine the remains of a known pre-Reformation individual.
+The child bride of one of the “Princes in the Tower”, Anne gave the 20th century media a story to match the discovery of Richard III – and science the rare opportunity to examine the mobile casino no deposit required remains of a known pre-Reformation individual.
 Yet archaeologists handled the case badly, and after nearly 50 years the burial’s study is still incomplete.

 Leicester archaeologists reflect on their project, which was about more than the discovery of a king’s grave